Australian Digital Health Agency: History

+Digital platforms

 My Health Record

-My Health Record (MHR) is the national healthcare database for Australia.
+My Health Record (MHR) is the national health database for Australia.
 The Australian Digital Health Agency is the legislative System Operator for the system, meaning they have legal responsibility for the security and access of the platform.
-Every Australian who didn't opt out by 31 January 2019, or who hasn't otherwise deleted their profile, had a MHR profile created for them and tied to their Medicare profile and Unique Healthcare Identifier.
+Every Australian who didn't opt out by 31 January 2019 or who hasn't deleted their profile, will have a MHR profile created for them and tied to their Medicare profile and Individual Healthcare Identifier.
 MHR was announced in the 2015–16 federal budget, and the digital health strategy that included MHR was agreed to by all states and territory health ministers in August 2017.
 MHR is accessible online for patients, or via approved healthcare programs for practitioners or clinical providers.

 On 26 November 2018, the Australian federal parliament passed the My Health Records Amendment (Strengthening Privacy) Act 2018 in response to public criticism about the privacy measures of MHR.
 The act codified privacy policies that: prevent the use of health record data for employment or insurance purposes, prevent law enforcement from accessing data without a court order, authorised patients to completely delete their MHR, reduced the access of parents to the health profiles of under fourteens, increased the penalty for violating healthcare privacy laws, and amongst others, forbids any other government agency from taking operation of MHR (with the exception of the Department of Health and the chief executive of Medicare).

-Key figures

-As of July 2020, My Health Record stores: